doublelancer/BigData_For_LC_GMX_ZXJ/README.md

 # BigData_For_LC_GMX_ZXJ
-he libaray of  LC_GMX_ZXJ for learning java or java project
+the libaray of  LC_GMX_ZXJ for learning java or java project